concur/developer.concur.com/src/api-guides/tmc/tmc-overview.markdown

 * Obtain company name and company ID (also known as CliqID).
 * Authorized SAP Concur representatives will generate 24-hour request tokens and issue the tokens using secured and encrypted communication methods.
 * Use the 24-hour request token to generate a refresh token.
 The request token can only be used up five times.
-* Store and reuse the refresh_token – a UUID4 identifier that allows your application to obtain fresh access_tokens.
+* Store and reuse the `refresh_token` – a UUID4 identifier that allows your application to obtain fresh `access_tokens`.
-* Use the 60 minute access_tokens to make transaction API calls.
+* Use the 60 minute `access_tokens` to make transaction API calls.
-* Develop a process that updates refresh_tokens before their 6 month expiration period.
+* Develop a process that updates `refresh_tokens` before their 6 month expiration period.
 * Develop a process that obtains access tokens before the 60 minute expiration period.
 * Avoid generating new access tokens for repeated transactions within a 60 minute time period.